Winter bedding plants make it easy to create colourful displays that keep your garden looking great even through the cold winter months.

-On the shortest days of the year, what better way to brighten up your garden than with a lucky dip of 60 garden ready radiant Primroses and Polyanthus plug plants!
-Perfect for your winter and early spring displays, save over £40 with our choice of cheerful winter bedding plants.
+On the shortest days of the year, what better way to brighten up your garden than with a winter bedding lucky dip of 60 garden ready radiant Primroses and Polyanthus plug plants!
+Perfect for your winter and early spring displays, save 40% with our choice of cheerful winter bedding plants.

 The perfect selection of bedding plants for your winter/spring displays at a fraction of the cost!
-This winter bedding plant selection is a great lucky dip of 18 x 9cm plants, chosen at random from our amazing range.
+This winter bedding plant selection is a great collection of 18 x 9cm plants, chosen at random from our amazing range.
 All you need to do is plant them!

 We hope this handy guides gives you plenty of helpful tips on which bedding plants to grow next!